ultimate271/notes/book/shortstory/20190222 - Seth And Cain Draft3.md

 those words come from the devil himself."

 This all seemed reasonable to Seth.
 THere were no contradictions in the story, and Seth had every reason to believe them.
+They were his parents after all.

 Then, one day, Seth asked his parents.
 "So is it just us in the world?
 Or is there someone else?"
 At this, Adam and Eve both gave a long pause, until